 - Einat– home to Sufi shrines and graveyard, if you’re lucky, you may catch a Sufi dance in town, especially on Fridays.

 Seiyun– a great base for good restaurants, any purchasing or money changing you need, and a quick glimpse at the Sultan al-Kathiri palace, which is now a Saudi military base.

-The island of Socotra also called the most alien-looking island is the world has seen a rapid increase in tourism since it re-opened for tourism in December 2018 and has gone from around 300 visitors in 2019 to almost 100 tourists per week arriving on the island in early 2020 (pre-virus that is).
+The island of Socotra, also called the most alien-looking island in the world, has seen a rapid increase in tourism since it re-opened for tourism in December 2018 and has gone from around 300 visitors in 2019 to almost 100 tourists per week arriving on the island in early 2020 (pre-virus that is).